jmeyers91/barro/README.md

 #### Custom function template

-You can use plain JS functions to generate custom barrels.
+You can use plain JS functions to generate custom barrels:

 ```js
 module.exports = () => [